What You’ll Learn in This Guide

-- How to recognize sweeteners
+- How to Identify Keto-Friendly Sweeteners

 On the keto diet, your body switches from burning sugar from carbohydrates to using ketones from fat for fuel.
 You enter ketosis and you burn fat 24/7.
 Fat burning increases drastically when the insulin levels in your blood remain as stable as possible at a low level.
 This makes it easier for your body to access and use the fat stores.